 Japanese military training during WWII and the "China incident" took this to an extreme.
 Not only was the training extremely brutal, a Japanese soldier was not considered fully trained until he killed a prisoner of war with a sword or bayonet, often while the POWs were immobilized.

 In Ancient Greece, Spartan boys were sent out naked with only a single blanket to fend for themselves for a period of time, "living like a werewolf".
 Stealing and murdering Helots were the main (and traditional) ways to get food and protection against the elements, but any boy actually found killing a Helot was whipped (for being careless enough to get caught).
-Since the Helots outnumbered the Spartans by more than two to one, the Spartans regularly killed off a large chunk of the Helot population to keep them in line.
+Since the Helots outnumbered the Spartans by more than ten to one, the Spartans regularly killed off a large chunk of the Helot population to keep them in line.
 Killing wasn't required, only recommended, for the passage into manhood.

 In a zig-zag the battle tactic considered most manly by all ancient greeks including Spartans was to simply get into a big mass and walk forward into another similar mass in the assumption that the toughest mass would steamroller the others.
 In such circumstances no one knew how many(if any) people they personally killed, or even cared much, but you jolly well better stay in the place your officer put you throughout the whole thing.